SchulerSimon/fyoutoo/README.md

     - `https://www.youtube.com/watch?v=dQw4w9WgXcQ`
 - execute the script:
     - `cd youfucktube`
-    - `python3 youfucktube.py`
+    - `python youfucktube.py` or `python3 youfucktube.py`

 ## How dose it work?
-Its super simple:
+Its super simple: *YouTube's AdBlock-Block only works on their website.
+When you embed a Video into another website, you can watch it just fine.
+This script basically automates that process.*

 - **copies** a youtube-link from your **clipboard**
+- extracts the `video_id` from the link
-- creates a new HTML-file (fuckyoutube.html)
+- creates a new link (like so `https://www.youtube-nocookie.com/embed/<video_id>`)
-- embeds the youtube video into that file
-- calls firefox to **open** that HTML-file

-## Things that could be better with this:
-- Windows support
-- Default-Browser support
-- dicrectly tell the browser to open the link: https://www.youtube-nocookie.com/embed/dQw4w9WgXcQ
+- calls the system-default browser to open this link and brings the browser to the front

+## Things that could be improved:
+- test MacOS, I cannot, have no mac.
+- build into standalone executable
+- try multiple browsers, when `webbrowser.get().open(link)` fails

+PRs are welcome!